xuqi2024/openflexure-microscope/docs/prepare_upright_z-axis.md

-# Prepare the seperate z-actuator
+# Prepare the separate z-actuator

 {{BOM}}